InRong/Glance/README.md

 # glance

+# I have forked this project from the HK centric version of peterhk1 to produce another regional specific version..
+This time UK.
+# I hope to make it more generic in the future, but am going to make it work for me first....
+# I intend to keep up to date with any changes PeterJ makes to his, and incorporate anything useful into here, but please feel to nudge me if I miss anything.

 Installation Instructions

 1. Download the latest Kivypie  and install to SD card.
 Insert into RPI, connect to the network and powerup!